 1. Download Anaconda

-From the web browser, go to the Anaconda Distribution page, scroll down to the Anaconda Installers section, and copy the link of the Linux installer (64-Bit x86 version).
+From the web browser, go to the Anaconda Archive, then looking at the 'Last Modified' column scroll down to find the latest Anaconda3 distribution, which should look something like Anaconda3-2020.11.
+Copy the link of the Linux installer (64-Bit x86 version).

-In your Virtual Desktop, open the terminal and move into the tmp folder, and then use the copied link to download the latest Anaconda distribution:
+In your Virtual Desktop, open the terminal, move into the tmp folder, and then use the copied link to download the latest Anaconda distribution: